 I am writing this piece for the soon to be or just became fathers of the world.

-Those guys perpetuate the notion that being a father means you should dress sloppily, gain weight, and become weak and childish.
+Those guys, the celebrities, actors, and your peers who’ve followed creating life up with letting their life standards go to sh*t are the ones who perpetuate the notion that being a father means you should dress sloppily, gain weight, then become weak and childish.

-The fact that a man has reproduced should not mean a damn thing with regards to his performance as a masculine powerhouse, but alas it does, and I hate it.
+The fact that a man has reproduced should not mean a damn thing with regards to his performance as a man; but alas it does, and I hate it.

 You aren’t going to ask Peter Griffin for advice, right?

 As these new fathers interact with their wives and discuss the upcoming birth, they may have noticed that they dont feel the way she does in regards to the relationship with the child.

 Gentlemen, my son is ten and my daughter is seven and I still remember this uneasy feeling, it is completely natural.

 For those about to take on the title of Father, congratulations.

 Nobody but other fathers are going to understand what it is you’re going through and even then, as a motivated man on a mission, you can cut that population down as well because most fathers are weak and will not understand why you are the way you are (driven and not comfortable with mediocrity).